 Cutting your own hair, your partner’s hair, or your kids’ hair will obviously save you money, but those aren’t the only cost-cutting options when it comes to hair care.

 If you color your hair, that can be done at home.
-Maybe not as well, but at a small fraction of the price.
+Maybe not quite as well, but at a small fraction of the price.

 If you used to have a monthly appointment, maybe you’ve realized you can get by alright going every other month.
 Now, you’ve saved 50% on your lovely locks.